Contact Us

 Accomplishments

 • All schools compost and recycle.
-All elementary and middle schools use durable trays.

 • Eighty-six percent of Bellevue schools have a recycling rate of 50% or higher.
 Twelve schools have a recycling rate over 70%.

 • The national average for lunch waste per school is 67 pounds of garbage per year.
 Bellevue School District’s annual average is 7.5 pounds per year.
-This is less than 12% of the national average
+This is less than 12% of the national average.

 Green Genius Program – In Action Since 2012